AlejandroMu/PlantaPiloto/README.md

 ### Build and deployment.
 <br>

+For this example, we are deploying a driver called [plcDriver](./Code/java/plcDriver/ReadME.md) that allows reading and writing tags from Allen-Bradley PLCs.

+If you don't have a PLC available, you can use the [dummyDriver](./Code/java/dummyDriver) instead.
+The **dummyDriver** generates random numbers for the PLC's tags, allowing you to simulate PLC behavior without an actual PLC device.

-For this example, we are deploying a driver called ["plcDriver"](./Code/java/plcDriver/ReadME.md) that allows reading and writing tags from Allen-Bradley PLCs.
-If you wish to develop your own custom driver, you can refer to the [Driver Asset](./Code/java/driverAsset/ReadME.md) for guidance and reference.
+On the other hand, if you wish to develop your own custom driver, you can refer to the [Driver Asset](./Code/java/driverAsset/ReadME.md) for guidance and reference.
+The *Driver Asset* provides information and resources to help you create a custom driver tailored to your specific needs.

-Before build artifacts rewiew next properties.
+Whether you choose to use the "dummyDriver" or develop your own custom driver, both options offer flexibility and the ability to interact with the system.

+Before building the artifacts, please review the following properties:

 - [plcDriver.properties](./Code/java/plcDriver/src/main/resources/application.properties)
     ```properties